concourse/git-resource/README.md

 #### Parameters

 * `depth`: *Optional.* If a positive integer is given, *shallow* clone the repository using the `--depth` option.
-Using this flag voids your warranty.
-  Some things will stop working unless we have the entire history.
+To prevent newer commits that do not pass a `paths` filter test from skewing the cloned history away from `version.ref`, this resource will automatically deepen the clone until `version.ref` is found again.

 * `submodules`: *Optional.* If `none`, submodules will not be fetched.
 If specified as a list of paths, only the given paths will be